dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

     }
 }
 ```
-Now lets create a new kangaroo and make him jump.
+Now let's create a new kangaroo and make him jump.
 ```powershell
 $kango = [kangaroo]::new()
 $kango.Jump()